Authentic Spaghetti alla Puttanesca!

 The two main Italian versions of Puttanesca

 Italians love to talk about food and they are very vocal when it comes to discussing the correct ingredients for traditional dishes.
 Because there are regional versions of many popular dishes, they can often be heard disputing among themselves what is the correct way to cook something!
-However when it comes to Puttanesca there are a couple of strict rules Italians all agree on, no parmesan if you make it with anchovies (Italians don’t use cheese on seafood pasta dishes) and no basil!
+However, when it comes to Puttanesca there are a couple of strict rules Italians all agree on.
+No Parmigiano cheese if you make it with anchovies (Italians don’t usually use cheese on seafood pasta dishes) and no basil!

 Authentic or not authentic that is the question!

 I recently came across a recipe on Jamie Oliver’s website for puttanesca.
 Jamie’s version comes from Gennarro Contaldo, a well-known Italian chef who has lived and worked in UK since 1969.
 This recipe is quite different from those found and eaten in Italy.
 It includes basil and Parmigiano and has no capers!